 A dynamic winger whose relentless energy and pinpoint crosses defined his decade-long career in Spain's top flight, becoming a fan favorite at Tenerife.

-Born in Santa Cruz de Tenerife, Suso Santana's footballing journey was a testament to local passion and unwavering persistence.
-He rose through the ranks of CD Tenerife, embodying the spirit of the Canary Islands club with his direct style and work rate on the right flank.
-His peak years saw him become a crucial component of the team that achieved promotion to La Liga in 2009, where he more than held his own against the continent's elite defenders.
-While his international opportunities were limited, his loyalty and explosive performances cemented his status as a symbol of his home club.
-After leaving Tenerife, he played for several other Spanish sides before retiring, his name forever linked with the roar of the Heliodoro Rodríguez López stadium.
+Suso Santana helped CD Tenerife achieve promotion to La Liga in 2009, holding his own against elite defenders on the right flank.
+Born in Santa Cruz de Tenerife in 1985, he rose through the club's ranks, embodying the Canary Islands spirit with his direct style and work rate.
+His international opportunities were limited, but his loyalty and explosive performances made him a symbol of his home club.
+After leaving Tenerife, he played for several other Spanish sides before retiring, his name linked with the roar of the Heliodoro Rodríguez López stadium.

 1981–1996